stitchdata/docs/_integration-schemas/linkedin-ads/v1/ad_analytics_by_campaign.md

   - name: "viral_landing_page_clicks"
     type: "integer"
-    description: "The count of clicks on viral impressions to take the user to the creative landing page - Sponsoerd Updates only."
+    description: "The count of clicks on viral impressions to take the user to the creative landing page - Sponsored Updates only."

   - name: "viral_likes"
     type: "integer"